aceade/AceadePathfinding/README.md

 struct is not serialisable.
 The original post was found at http://goo.gl/5XKomt

 The AStar Class is a (currently incomplete) implementation of the standard A* path-finding algorithm.
 This can be extended as you see fit.
-This may require some form of multithreading, and I will upload the plugin I use for this.
+This may require some form of multithreading, and I will upload the plugin I use for this (once I figure out how to add external folders to my repository).

 ## Terms of Use
 The code and assets here are available under the Creative Commons Attribution Licence (CC BY 4.0).
 In short, you may use